Resilience and the Role of Universities through RISE

 Resilience Roundtables on Actionable Science Solutions

-Offer concrete opportunities to participate in further collaboration through NCSE Resilience through Innovation in Sustainable Energy (RISE), a new initiative to build a collaborative platform to enhance the role that universities play in post-disaster recovery, readiness, reconstruction, and scholarship.
+Offer concrete opportunities to participate in further collaboration through the NCSE Resilience through Innovation in Sustainable Energy (RISE), a new initiative to build a collaborative platform to enhance the role that universities play in post-disaster recovery, readiness, reconstruction, and scholarship; and

 To learn more or to host a NCSE Resilience Roundtable, please contact email@example.com.